chapuisk/SALOP/HPC/Readme.md

 ## Context
 In this Readme, you will find all information you need for the use of "GenerateXML_Sensitivity.py"

-This python script generate XML file that can be runned with gama-headless for simulation.
+This python script generate XML file that can be run with gama-headless for simulation.
 This script build a Morris or Saltelli sampling for a sensitivity analysis.
 This script was think to be use in a HPC (Hight Performance Computing).